-EGX Rezzed usually takes place in either March or April each year.
-Thousands of gamers hit the rooms at the Tobacco Dock in London to play video games all weekend and talk to their creators on the show floor, as well as attend developer sessions, get careers advice and have their portfolios reviewed.
+EGX Rezzed usually takes place in March or April each year.
+Thousands of gamers hit the Tobacco Dock in London to play games all weekend and talk to their creators on the show floor, as well as attend developer sessions, get advice and have their portfolios reviewed.

 Sadly though, the organisers announced that the event scheduled for 26-28 March 2020 would be postponed.
 CORVID-19 is having a huge impact on the world and with just under 2,000 confirmed cases in the UK at the time of writing, everyone is understandably concerned.
 As stated on the website: “Maintaining social distancing is neither feasible at, nor in the spirit of, the interactive and community nature of Rezzed.
 It is the community that makes Rezzed so special and it is our duty to make sure that your safety comes first.”

 I’m glad this is the outcome.
 My other-half and I had been in two minds about attending following our decision to not go to March’s London Gaming Market, and it’s good to hear that the organisers are looking out for their customers’ safety.
 Despite realising last year that over 45% of the titles on display had been at previous events or were already available to purchase, I’m still a little disappointed about not being able to go this month; so I’ve been thinking about the games I’d have checked out if everything was well and the show had gone ahead.

 I love full-motion video (FMV) games despite their quirks and have played all the releases by D’Avekki Studios

 in recent years.
 I loved the radio show featured throughout The Shapeshifting Detective

 – and now hosts Poe and Munroe are back with their own title!
 Players guide them through six supernatural mysteries including a talking painting that grants wishes, a nightmare stalker who won’t let go and a hilted ghost who’s looking for everlasting closure.
 Will you be able to keep the duo together, and alive?